Hello!

 Future plans

-In the background we're working on a very interesting virtual sampling instrument.
+Apart from improving MIDI Messenger we're working on a very interesting virtual sampling instrument.
 And if things go really well, there are many hardware music/sound device ideas we have and dream to bring to life in future.

 Feedback?